-Solo Travel Guide for Finland and Estonia
+Solo Backpackers Guide to Finland and Estonia

 Finland and Estonia are very close to each other, well geographically anyway!
 Finland is a thoroughly modern country with a strong social security system and is often featured high on the lists of desirable countries to live.
 Estonia was part of the former USSR block but is now a very much developed nation within the European Union.

 With their close proximity and contrasts, Finland and Estonia make great solo travel break, which is why we have put them together in this short guide.

 One thing that you will notice is how much cheaper Estonia is than Finland.
 For this reason we suggest going to Finland first and then hopping on a fast ferry to Tallinn.

 Finland Budget Travel Guide

 Reindeer, saunas, endless nature, Lapland, the Arctic Circle, long summer days, quiet but welcoming locals and Helsinki’s top nightlife all await you here.

 Backpacker hostels are widespread and many of them are HI affiliated but camping offers the cheapest option.
 Most campsites are open from June to August but wild camping is also fine as long as you’re not in a privately owned area.
 If you’re hiking in the northern trails you can stay for free in the wilderness huts but be prepared to share.